SulaimanMohammad/Drone_VESPA/README.md

    - **ESC (Electronic Speed Controllers)**: Calibrate the ESCs for proper motor control.

 3. **Upload Parameter List**:

     Upload the parameter list that defines the parameters needed for the algorithm.
 This includes settings such as baud rates and other values necessary for the algorithm to function correctly.

+4. **Peripheral devices**
+    - Connect Raspberry pi with Telemetry2 of Pixhawk using UART pins (Pin3 to RPI-Tx, Pin2 to RPI-Rx).
+[Telemetry2 pins map](https://docs.holybro.com/autopilot/pixhawk-6c/pixhawk-6c-ports#telem-2-port)
+    - Connect Xbee module to Raspberry pi, methode of connection should be mentioned in Operational_data file
+        - Using USB: set (Tx,Rx) in  Operational_data to None.
+        - Using GPIO pins: The [Pigpio](https://github.com/joan2937/pigpio) library will be used to manage the serial connection.
+            1. The used GPIOs Tx and Rx should be specified in the `Operational_data`, or you can use pins (Tx 23) and (RX 24) of Raspberry pi, which are already mentioned in the `Operational_data`.
+            2. Connect (Xbee-Din to RPI-Tx , Xbee-Dout to RPI-Rx).

 ### Raspberry pi Setup
 To set up a fleet of N drones, follow these steps:

 1. **Naming Convention**: Each drone's Raspberry Pi should be named `droneX`, where `X` ranges from 1 to N. where drone1 is designated as the sink drone, which stays on top of the ground station and maintains connections with all other drones in the fleet.